-- 1. Three number plates are required.
+1. Three number plates are required.
 One on the front of the outfit and one on each side.
 Minimum dimensions are 10 inches high by 10 inches wide.
 Number plates shall be white with black numbers.
 The numbers shall be standard type block lettering eight (8) inches high to fit.
-Numbers not considered to be legible by race officials of the sanctioning body must be changed as directed by the race official. - 2.
-The English form for number must be used.
+Numbers not considered to be legible by race officials of the sanctioning body must be changed as directed by the race official.

+- 2. The English form for number must be used.
 That is single vertical line for the "one" and a simple sloping line without a horizontal line for the "seven". - 3.
 Bank sidecars are forbidden. - 4.
 A novice driver and/or passenger must wear a bright identification marker for three (3) races.
 The identification will be a large "X" on the back of driver and/or passenger, color to contrast with protective gear ñ or to board discretion.

-SECTION X - SUPERMOTARD REGULATIONS (Not offered in 2007)
+SECTION X - SUPERMOTARD REGULATIONS (Not offered in 2008)

-- 1. A Supermotard class motorcycle will be defined as a single or twin cylinder off-road or dualsport based machine with displacement of 1000cc or less. - a.
-Racing will be conducted according to the regulations set forth below and as other sections of this book apply. - b.
-A Supermotard event will consist of Supermotard Class motorcycles competing on a combined asphalt and dirt circuit with a minimum of one jump. - 2.
-All equipment must comply with Section C, General Equipment (Full MX or Dirt Track protective riding gear accepted) and Section E, Machinery and Numbers. - 3.
-The Supermotard classes will be: - a.
-Open Supermotard: Unlimited modification, open displacement single or up to 1000cc twin. - b.
-Middleweight Supermotard: Unlimited modification up to 250 pp two stroke or 450 pp four stroke - Unlimited modification up to 250cc two stroke or 450cc four stroke. c.
-Lightweight Supermotard: - Unlimited modification, up to 125cc two stroke or 250cc four stroke. - Moto-X Supermotard: Must have 21 inch front wheel, any MX, Enduro, DOT or class C tire eligible, open displacement. - 4.
-Race formats will be as follows: - a.
-A heat race will be run for each class to determine grid position for the main events. - b.
+- A Supermotard class motorcycle will be defined as a single or twin cylinder offroad or dual-sport based machine with displacement of 1000cc or less. - a.
+Racing will be conducted according to the regulations set forth below and as other sections of this book apply. - A Supermotard event will consist of Supermotard Class motorcycles competing on a combined asphalt and dirt circuit with a minimum of one jump. - All equipment must comply with Section C, General Equipment (Full MX or Dirt Track protective riding gear accepted) and Section E, Machinery and Numbers. - 3.
+The Supermotard classes will be: - Open Supermotard: Unlimited modification, open displacement single or up to 1000cc twin. - b.
+Middleweight Supermotard: Unlimited modification up to 250cc two stroke or 450cc four stroke. - Lightweight Supermotard: Unlimited modification, up to 125cc two stroke or 250cc four stroke. - Moto-X Supermotard: Must have 21 inch front wheel, any MX, Enduro, DOT or class C tire eligible, open displacement. - 4.
+Race formats will be as follows: - A heat race will be run for each class to determine grid position for the main events. - b.
 Heat grid position will be determined by class pointes standings, followed by the order in which entries are received. - c.
 Flags and signals see Section J. - 5.
 Licensing: All riders must hold one of the following: - a.
-Any current WMRRA racing license.
+Any current WMRRA racing license. - b.

-- b.
 A current WMRRA membership card. - c.
 A current racing license issued by another accredited racing organization. - d.
 A WMRRA single event license as set forth in Section B. - 6.
 License restrictions: